macbem/clean-code-javascript/README.md

     this.items = items;

     // BAD: We have created a dependency on a specific request implementation.
-    // We should just have requestItems depend on a request method: `request` this.requester = new InventoryRequester();
+    // We should just have requestItems depend on a request method: `requestItem` this.requester = new InventoryRequester();
   }